RichieBzzzt/PoshSSDTBuildDeploy/PoshSSDTBuildDeploy/README.md

 * Build sqlproj file
 * Deploy DACPAC

 This teest script includes a step to create a localdb instance to deploy to.
+Therefore this test script shouldrun without having to set up anything else.